 |15||Over 2300 Adults |

 For info on SYL trauma and violence informed workshops – please contact email@example.com

 Over the course of the program’s life, SYL has received generous funding from municipal, provincial and federal government agencies, SYL fundraisers and many wonderful individual donors.

 From 2016-2019, Brock University received funding for Shape Your Life from the Public Health Agency of Canada’s “Supporting Victims of Violence and Protecting Children: The Health Perspective” investment.

-In 2019, a Shape Your Life YOUTH program was started by Dr. Cathy van Ingen at Brock University with funding from the Public Health Agency of Canada (2019-2021).
+In 2019, a Shape Your Life Youth program was started by Dr. Cathy van Ingen at Brock University with funding from the Public Health Agency of Canada (2019-2021).
 SYL Youth operates programs in Toronto, the Niagara Region, and Edmonton.
-Since the COVID-19 pandemic the SYL Youth program moved online and provided free classes to youth with internet access across Canada and beyond.
+During some of the COVID-19 pandemic, the SYL Youth program moved online and provided free classes to youth with internet access across Canada and beyond.
 However, like most of you, we prefer running and coaching SYL Youth in person!